Slice Data Transfer

 stride

-Number of interval elements between slices.
+Number of interval elements of the slice.

 burstLen

 Length of each horizontal data slice.
-It takes effect only when the dimension is one.
-If the dimension is greater than one, it must be set to 1.
+This parameter only takes effect when the dimension is 1, and must be set to 1 (cannot be assigned any other values) for dimensions greater than 1.
 The unit is data block (32 bytes).
-For example, if the list of srcSliceInfo is {{16, 70, 7, 3, 87}, {0, 2, 1, 1, 3}}, then {16, 70, 7, 3, 87} indicates the slice information in the first dimension, burstLen is set to 3 (indicating that the size of a slice data segment is three data blocks); {0, 2, 1, 1, 3} indicates the slice information in the second dimension, and burstLen can only be set to 1.
+For example, if the srcSliceInfo list is {{16, 70, 7, 3, 87}, {0, 2, 1, 1, 3}}, {16, 70, 7, 3, 87} refers to the slicing information of the first dimension, where burstLen is set to 3, meaning each sliced data segment occupies 3 data blocks, and {0, 2, 1, 1, 3} refers to the slicing information of the second dimension, where burstLen can only be set to 1.

 shapeValue